rodrihgh/rodrihgh.github.io/_pages/home.md

 Hi!
 Welcome to **Science of Uselessness**.
-This is a personal website I have created to give exposure to some [engineering-meet-art ideas](projects) I have developed in my free time.
+This is a personal website I have created to give exposure to some [engineering-meets-art ideas](projects) I have developed in my free time.

 I hope you find some cool project here and
 [you reach me out](contact) for feedback, appreciation, clarification and so on.